SoftHai/Bulls-Eye/README.md

 var server = new Server();

 // Middleware
-// Add some middleware code which can be executed before, around or after the route logic. server.middleware("Example")..before((context) => print("do something before the route logic (e.g. validation, auth, ...)"))
+// Add some middleware code which can be executed before, around and/or after the route logic. server.middleware("Example")..before((context) => print("do something before the route logic (e.g. validation, auth, ...)"))
                          ..after((context) => print("do something after the route logic"))
                          ..around((context, ctrl) {